nathanford/stylefill/README.md

 ## Issues

-_Version 1.0_
+__Version 1.0__
-So far, I have only been able to read CSS written in a Style tag on the page.
+So far, I have only been able to read CSS written in a `style` tag on the page.
 I am working on retrieving styles from external and inline CSS.